drakos74/oremi/README.md

 # oremi
-the aeolic instance of the verb "able to see" https://en.wiktionary.org/wiki/%E1%BD%81%CF%81%CE%AC%CF%89
+the aeolic dialect instance of the ancient greek verb [`able to see`](https://en.wiktionary.org/wiki/%E1%BD%81%CF%81%CE%AC%CF%89)

 ## Description
 A data guided approach on visualising and identifying patterns